wwxu21/wwxu21.github.io/_pages/about.md

 About Me
 ======
-I am currently a final-year Ph.D. student at The Chinese University of Hong Kong, supervised by [Prof. Wai Lam](https://www1.se.cuhk.edu.hk/~textmine/).
-Before joining CUHK, I was a full-time Research Engineer at Agency for Science, Technology and Research (A*STAR), Singapore.
+I am currently a research scientist at Language Technology Lab, Alibaba DAMO Academy.
+Prior to that, I obtained my Ph.D. degree from The Chinese University of Hong Kong, under the supervision of Prof. Wai Lam.
-I got my bachelor degree in computer science from Yingcai Honors College, University of Electronic Science and Technology of China (UESTC).
-My research interests include topics in machine reading comprehension (MRC).
-Most recently, I am interested in knowledge enhancement and alignment for LLMs.

 Education
 ======